William J. Cooper Jr.

 William J. Cooper Jr. (born October 22, 1940) is an American historian who specializes in the history of the American South, and is regarded as a leading expert on the life of Jefferson Davis.

-Life and career
+Early life and education

 Cooper studied at Princeton University and Johns Hopkins University.

+Career

-After two years of service as an officer in the U.S. Army, he went on to spend his entire academic career at Louisiana State University.
+After two years of service as an officer in the United States Army, he went on to spend his entire academic career at Louisiana State University.